 I spread half the jar of sauce into the bottom of my cast iron skillet.

-Then, using a rubber spatula, I spooned and spread about 1/8 cup of filling on each piece of lasagna, before rolling them up tight, and then placing them seam-side down in the skillet.
+Then, using a rubber spatula, I spooned and spread about an eighth of a cup of filling on each piece of lasagna, before rolling them up tight, and then placing them seam-side down in the skillet.

 If I’d made more filling, I could have easily fit three or four more rolls in the cast iron skillet.
 Just sayin’.